Hveragerði, a town of 3000 people next to the Ring Road, sits in valley steaming with geothermal activity

 The Town of Hot Springs

-Located 45 kilometers east of Reykjavik, Hveragerði rests in a large geothermal area where boiling water runs just beneath the surface of the earth.
+Located 45 kilometers east of Reykjavik, Hveragerði (pronounced: KVER-ah-ger-thhi) rests in a large geothermal area where boiling water runs just beneath the earth's surface.

-Because of this unique geology, Hveragerði has become known for its many glowing greenhouses that have been harnessing this hot-water energy to grow fruits and vegetables year round since the 1920s.
+Because of this unique geology, Hveragerði has become known for the glow of its well-lit greenhouses that have been harnessing this hot-water energy to grow fruits and vegetables year-round since the 1920s.

 However, there’s much more to experience in this village of about 3,000 people.